typelevel/jawn/README.md

 Most ASTs will be easy to define using the `SimpleFacade` or `MutableFacade` traits.
-However, if an ASTs object or array instances do more than just wrap a Scala collection, it may still make sense to extend `Facade` directly.
+However, if an ASTs object or array instances do more than just wrap a Scala collection, it may be necessary to extend `Facade` directly.

 ### Examples